pkucpkam/English-vocabulary-learning-app/learn_new_words/README.md

 - Shows word meanings and example sentences from the `vocabulary.json` file.
 - Includes interactive learning tools:
   - Flashcards for quick review.
+  - Listen to pronunciation of vocabulary words
   - Quizzes to test vocabulary knowledge.
   - Progress tracking to monitor learning achievements.
 - Optimized for both Android and iOS platforms.

 ## Project Structure
 - `/lib`: Contains Dart files for the app’s UI and logic.
-- `/assets`: Stores the `vocabulary.json` file with vocabulary data.
+- `/data`: Stores the `vocabulary.json` file with vocabulary data.
+- `/assets/audio`: Stores audio files of words being pronounced
 - `pubspec.yaml`: Configuration file for Flutter dependencies and assets.

 ## Getting Started